-20.1 Requesting GPUs with srun or sbatch
+20.1 Requesting GPUs with Slurm

 Use srun for interactive and sbatch for batch mode.
 The srun example below is requesting 1 node and 1 GPU with 4GB of memory in the gpu partition.
 You must use the --gres= option to request a gpu: